devachandar/HomeScape/README.md

 `python manage.py listen_events` alongside the web server (as its own process, matching the extra container each gets in `docker-compose.yml`).

-## What's simplified vs. the original design

-This is a working reference implementation sized for a portfolio, not a 10-million-user deployment - a few deliberate simplifications, called out so they're easy to extend later:

-- **Event bus:** Redis pub/sub instead of Kafka/SNS+SQS.
-Swappable behind the same `publish_event` / `listen_events` interface in each service.
-- **API Gateway:** Nginx handles routing, rate limiting, and CORS; each downstream service still enforces its own auth, so the gateway stays a thin layer rather than the source of truth.
-- **Analytics Service:** described in the design doc but not implemented separately; `PropertyViewed` is published and ready for a consumer.
-- **Media Service upload endpoint is intentionally open** (no auth required), matching the original design - not a security pass, just carried forward as-is.
-- **Infra (CDN, Route53, ALB, ECS, Prometheus/Grafana, ELK):** out of scope for local dev; `media-service`'s S3 driver and the Dockerfiles are meant to make wiring up the real AWS deployment in the design doc a config change, not a rewrite.

 ## Repo layout